06 November 2025

-It is still risky to go all electric and having all your eggs in one basket is high risk.
+It is still a gamble to go all electric and having all your eggs in one basket is high risk.
 Jaguar needs to deliver on its new direction.
 From a styling point of view the teasers don't impress me.
 Hopefully, reality is kinder.

-With sales having ended in the UK so dramatically, there were zero deliveries in Q2.
-It seems excessively premature.
-Despite that and sales winding down everywhere, the sales drop is just 62%.
-Deliveries were a surprisingly high 5,300 in Q2.
+With sales having ended in the UK so dramatically, there were zero deliveries since Q1.
+It is excessively premature.
+Despite that and sales winding down everywhere, the sales drop is just 59%.
+Deliveries were a surprisingly high 6,900 in Q2.

-It seems some countries have stocked up to keep sales going as long as possible, a logical move lost on the UK.
-China manufactures XE and XF and local Q2 deliveries were surprisingly up but on an admittedly very poor Q1.
-China was responsible for 54% of Jaguar deliveries in Q2.
+Models: Some countries stocked up to keep sales going as long as possible, a logical move lost on the UK.
+China manufactures the XE and XF and most Q3 sales are there.

 Data & photos JLR.